viktor-nikolov/MicroBlaze-DDR3-tutorial/project_files/README.md

 This is an excerpt from [main.cpp](MicroBlaze_DDR_speed_test_sw/DDR3_read_test/src/main.cpp):

 ```
-/* Sequentially read content of buff into a register */
+/* Sequentially read content of array buff into a register */
 asm volatile (
 	"xor r0, r0, r0      \n\t"  //make sure r0 is zero
 	"addi r10, %0        \n\t"  //load address of buff to r10